 Muscles worked: Delts, rhomboids, and biceps

-Reverse flys work all of the muscles involved in contracting and relaxing your scapula, which makes this a phenomenal move for improving posture.
+Benefits: Reverse flys work all of the muscles involved in contracting and relaxing your scapula, which makes this a phenomenal move for improving posture.
 It’s also great for correcting muscle imbalances in people who are chest-dominant or lat-dominant.
 And, if you’re after a well-balanced physique, rear delt flys can help.

-2. Starting position: Stand with a soft bend in your knees and hold the dumbbells by your sides.
+1. Stand with a soft bend in your knees and hold the dumbbells by your sides.
 Hinge at the hips and bend forward as if you’re about to do a bent-over row.
 The starting position is the same, except you’ll assume a soft bend in your elbows.

-3. Concentric (lifting) phase: Engage your core and, with an exhale, raise your arms out to the sides.
+2. Engage your core and, with an exhale, raise your arms out to the sides.
 Squeeze your shoulder blades together and lift through your full range of motion.
 If you have good mobility, your hands will surpass the height of your shoulders.

-4. Eccentric (lowering) phase: Inhale as you lower the weight.
+3. Inhale as you lower the weight.
 Keep your spine neutral and avoid hunching your shoulders.

-5. Finish: Return to standing when you finish your set and place your dumbbells back on the ground.
+4. Return to standing when you finish your set and place your dumbbells back on the ground.

-Incline Rows
+Incline Row

 The incline row is also called the chest-supported row, and it’s a version of the dumbbell row that uses an incline bench to support your bodyweight during the movement, thus allowing you to focus on your back muscles and nothing else.